graezykev/dev-container/part-4.md

 ![visit vscode.dev URL on a VS Code client](./images/part-4/install-extension-and-visit-remote-machine-in-vscode.gif)

-Once the remote machine is connected, on the left bottom corner of VS Code (client or web), you can see the name of the remote machine, and you have a control of the remote machine from the terminal.
+Once the remote machine is connected, on the left bottom corner of VS Code (client or web), you can see the name of the remote machine, and you have control of the remote machine from the terminal.

 ![remote machine and terminal](./images/part-4/tunnel-connected.png)